pygame-community/pygame-geometry/docs/circle.rst

     Some methods have an alternate "in-place" version that returns None but affects the original Circle.
 These "in-place" methods are denoted with the "ip" suffix.

-    The Circle object has both virtual and non-virtual attributes which can be used to move, measure or scale the Circle.
-The non-virtual attributes are attributes that are stored in the Circle object itself.
+    The Circle object has both virtual and non-virtual attributes.
+Non-virtual attributes are attributes that are stored in the Circle object itself.
 Virtual attributes are the result of calculations that utilize the Circle's non-virtual attributes.

     Here is the list of all the attributes of the Circle class: